 update mechanism, guessable passwords, unpatched software, hardware issues, and other problems connected with the insufficient quality of the hardware.

-Another security problem the IoT is exposed to is the DDoS attacks.
+Another security problem the IoT is exposed to is DDoS attacks.
 Since the IoT objects utilize wireless sensor technologies consequently the ecosystem remains vulnerable to such attacks.
-The poor data security and privacy is the constant source of threat
+Poor data security and privacy is the constant source of threat to the

 Therefore to safeguard the IoP system and to address major security requirements in IoP the Blockchain system is integrated into the IoT.
 As it comes out the IoT and Blockchain alone prove to be highly disruptive whereas the IoT requires the strengthening